USF-HII/snptk/README.md

 The `map-using-rs-id` subcommand option `--refsnp-merged` expects a gzipped tab-separated file or directory containing split-files generated from the NCBI SNP JSON file <https://ftp.ncbi.nih.gov/snp/latest_release/JSON/refsnp-merged.json.bz2>.

+**Note** - If you wish to use a build-specific version of `refsnp-merged.json.bz2`, for example Build 153, the JSON file to download would be <https://ftp.ncbi.nih.gov/snp/archive/b153/JSON/refsnp-merged.json.bz2>.

 This file contains Reference SNP IDs that have been merged, which means that on newer genome assemblies, the Reference SNP ID is now located at the same coordinate as a previous SNP.
 We "merge" or update the newer Reference SNP ID to the older Reference SNP ID.